-Being a museum freak, no trip of mine is complete without combing local museums and Mumbai was no different.
+Being a museum freak, no trip of mine is complete without combing local museums and Mumbai was no different, since it has several beautiful museums that are top tourist attractions.
 We had a great time checking out the exhibits at the National Gallery of Modern Art, the Chatrapati Shivaji Vastu Sangrahalaya (formerly the Prince of Wales museum) and my favorite, the Dr. Bhau Daji Lad Museum (formerly Queen Victoria and Prince Albert museum).
 The Vastu Sangrahalaya had a very cool show on Egyptian Mummies with an actual mummy from Cairo along with several other permanent exhibits, which would frankly require a few good days to peruse properly.
 Of the different historical and cultural artifacts on display, my favorite gallery was on miniature painting in India and its different styles.
 This is a beautiful, yet dying art form in India and the intricacy and beauty of this traditional art form was simply stunning to view.
 The Bhau Daji Lad museum in Byculla, Mumbai’s oldest museum, was a revelation with beautifully curated exhibits on the first and second floor.
 The first floor showcased India’s traditional art forms depicting scientific advancements and aesthetics, which were exhibited in London during the time of Prince Albert to reveal the bounty of the British colonies to the western world.
 The second floor gallery has exhibits on the history and origin of Mumbai, its humble beginnings to one of the world’s biggest cities.
 We were lucky to catch a guided tour of the museum (offered at 11:30 AM on weekends) that made our visit even more enjoyable.

 No trip to Mumbai is complete without a glimpse of the iconic monuments in the city, such as the Haji Ali Dargah (mosque) standing on the shimmering waters of the Arabian sea (we saw it from afar), the Gateway of India and the regal Taj Mahal Palace hotel right across from it.
+These are considered some of the jewels of Mumbai’s tourist attractions and should be on your Mumbai sightseeing tour.
 We had the most surreal experience visiting the Gateway, where the intention was to pop by La Patisserie, the pastry shop inside the Taj and then jostle with the crowd at the Gateway right across from it.
 To our surprise, we found the police clearing off the thousands of people who normally throng the streets, to make way for a Naval parade.
 By a weird stroke of luck, we were the only two people (and I mean ONLY two) let in from the other side and so we were literally the two lone human beings in front of the iconic 20th century monument for a good 5 mins.
 My friend screamed that this was a very rare opportunity since the view is never this unobstructed and so I clicked away like crazy to get my coveted shots.
 In that one instant, Mumbai made me feel like a celebrity, as if the streets were emptied just for me.
 The Taj Mahal Palace hotel is a visual treat with its domes and regal British architecture.
 This hotel was thrown in the spotlight in 2008 (26th of November to be exact) when terrorists attacked Mumbai in multiple locations around Colaba, Apollo Bunder and Nariman point and stormed the hotel.
 The courage and valor shown by the hotel staff in saving the lives of tourists and the people of Mumbai is what represents the never die attitude of the city, which has weathered many such acts of terrorism but has emerged stronger after every incident.
-I caught sight of several posters of “Remember 26/11″ all over the city to recall and celebrate the stories of valor on that day of humanitarian crisis, where Mumbai showed the world that it would not backdown or give up in the face of fear and intimidation.
+I caught sight of several posters of “Remember 26/11″ all over the city to recall and celebrate the stories of valor on that day of humanitarian crisis, where Mumbai showed the world that it would not back down or give up in the face of fear and intimidation.
 The indomitable spirit of this city is palpable and alive to this very day.

 Like this post?
 Pin it here